JonahJ5/spotifystatistics/README.md

      If enabled, it displays the first 100 rows of your filtered dataset.
 This allows users to see what data is being used.

-**Privacy note**
+**Privacy Note**

      This app does not require Spotify login and does not connect to your Spotify account.
 It analyzes the ZIP you upload during your session and generates visualizations from it.